 Please send comments and corrections related to either database to Jenifer Penny.

 V (RBCM) (Royal British Columbia Museum Herbarium

-The RBCM (V) vascular and nonvascular plant records used in E-Flora represent only about 50% of the collections
+The RBCM (V) vascular and nonvascular plant records used in E-Flora have been downloaded from CPNWH.
+The

 Please send comments and corrections directly to Dr. Ken Marr.

 Vascular and nonvascular plant records for southern Alaska were downloaded from CPNWH; a total of 200,307 records.
 Information on the Herbarium can be found here.

 Vascular and nonvascular plant records were obtained from the Consortium of Pacific Northwest Herbaria database (~3 million records across all species groups).
 Note that BC-specific records from UBC, ALA and the RBCM (V) have been treated separately (i.e., the CPNWH records plotted in E-Flora BC do not include records from UBC, ALA or V).
 The Consortium records include records from Oregon State University Herbarium, University of Idaho Stillinger Herbarium, University of Washington Herbarium and many additional sources.
 (Accessed through PNW Herbaria Portal, www.pnwherbaria.org,).
 Questions and corrections for data from the Consortium should be directed to the individual institutions/data providers listed here.